My Husband Is a Disappointing Father: 10 Ways to Handle It

 However, as long as your husband understands the effects of his actions and he’s willing to change for the better, you can still work things out.

-Of course, it would take time for this to happen, but it’s not impossible.
-You must be supportive of each other and know that soon you’d be the best parents for your kids.
+Of course, it will take time for this to happen, but it’s not impossible.
+You must be supportive of each other and know that soon you’ll be the best parents for your kids.

 Share this article on